dezhic/PrivacyPreservingKYC/report.md

 __DID Representation (248 bits):__ A DID is represented by an array of 248-bit unsigned integers.
 Each integer can be interpreted as a 31-byte string.

 __AES Key (253 bits):__ We use a 253-bit key for AES-256 encryption, instead of the standard 256-bit key.
-This is because this key will be encoded into a point on the Baby Jubjub curve and an XOR value as discussed in an earlier section.
+This is because this key will be encoded into a point on the Baby Jubjub curve and an XOR value as discussed in an earlier subsection.
 Therefore, as the point coordinate is bounded by a 254-bit number, we need to limit the key size to 253 bits to avoid overflowing the XOR value.

 __XOR Value (253 bits):__ The XOR value, named `xmXor`, is used to encode the AES key into a point on the Baby Jubjub curve.
 It is the result of XORing the 253-bit AES key with the lowest 253 bits of the x-coordinate of the encoding point `aesKeyPoint`.